symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/020-auto-routing.rst

 -------------------------

 The routes (URLs) to your content will be automatically created and updated using the RoutingAutoBundle.
-This bundle is powerful and somewhat complicated.
+This bundle uses a configuration language to specify automatic creation of routes, which can be a bit hard to grasp the first time you see it.

-For a full a full explanation refer to the `RoutingAutoBundle documentation`_.
+For a full a full explanation refer to the :doc:`../../bundles/routing_auto.rst`_.

 In summary, you will configure the auto routing system to create a new auto routing document in the routing tree for every post or content created.
 The